miseeger/NBean/README.md

 FOO##-B000000000
 ```

-The Slx Style Key Provider is added to the Observers of an API instance and just works with the set default Primary Key Property (system default is `id`).
+The `SlxStyleKeyProvider` is added to the Observers of an API instance and works with the default Primary Key Property (system default is `id`).
 The Constructor will receive the instance of the API.
 This is the reason why it can not be added to the initial Observers of an API.

 ```csharp
 var api = new BeanApi(myConnection);